Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Noise in Quantum Circuits

 where $\mathcal{L}^{G}_{N}$ represents a pure Lindblad noise term (i.e., there is no Hamiltonian component).
+Further insight into how $\mathcal{L}^{G}_{N}$ can be calculated in specific situations can be found in~\cite{nap}.

 We emphasize that the form of $\mathcal{L}^{G}_{N}$ may differ significantly from the form of the underlying environmental processes acting directly on the quantum register, and the relationship between the two will depend upon the precise manner in which the quantum gate is implemented as a sequence of operations on the register.
-However, under a reasonable set of assumptions regarding how these operations act, $\mathcal{L}^{G}_{N}$ can always be written in Lindblad form, at least to first order in the noise strength.
-An argument for the validity of such a model, as well as further insight into how $\mathcal{L}^{G}_{N}$ can be calculated in specific situations, can be found in \cite{nap}.
+For example, $\mathcal{L}^{G}_{N}$ may involve multi-qubit correlated noise, even if the underlying noise processes are uncorrelated.
+However, under the set of assumptions outlined in~\cite{nap} regarding how these operations act, $\mathcal{L}^{G}_{N}$ can always be written in Lindblad form, at least to first order in the noise strength.
+While these assumptions will not be valid for all sources of error on all forms of quantum hardware~\cite{PhysRevLett.116.020501, PhysRevLett.121.090502, PhysRevLett.123.190502, PhysRevLett.117.060504, RevModPhys.87.1419, Saffman_2016, cardani_reducing_2021}, they are nevertheless well established in the community and proven to be reasonably accurate in practice~\cite{lidar}.

+While the form of the discrete noise following a gate will generally depend on the particular choice of gate, and the particular choice of hardware, we will assume that the form of this noise is known (perhaps as a result of tomography performed on the relevant device~\cite{boulant_robust_2003,howard_quantum_2006,samach_lindblad_2022}), and that it remains constant throughout at least a single run.
+We will also assume that the noise event which occurs after a gate affects only those qubits which are involved in the gate - in other words, the noise following a gate operation on a set of qubits does not lead to any entanglement with any of the other qubits on the device.
+Note that this framework includes the noise accumulated on qubits as they idle, when accounting for the action of the ``trivial'' gate (in other words, the action of doing nothing to a qubit).

 Having chosen a model for how the effects of noise manifest themselves at the level of a quantum circuit, we now proceed to analyze how this noise alters the effective model simulated by the circuit.